cpske/ISP/testing/code-coverage.md

 ## Configure Coverage

-You can configure what files are analyzied by `coverage` using a `.coveragerc` file in your project directory, as described in the [Coverages Docs][coverage-docs].
+You can configure what files are analyzed by `coverage` using a `.coveragerc` file in your project directory, as described in the [Coverages Docs][coverage-docs].

 When using a library or framework, you usually want to **exclude** the library or framework from coverage analysis, to avoid distorting the results (and its not useful anyway).

-For Django projects, you want to migrations, settings.py, manage.py, static files, and anything else you don't write unit tests for.
+For Django projects you want to exclude migrations, settings.py, manage.py, static files, and anything else you don't write unit tests for.

 In the Django Polls tutorial, I used:
 ```